All Car Badges and Logos With Stars

 Mercedes-Benz Logo

-One of the oldest automobile brands in history has a concise logo that is shrouded in many stories and mysteries.
+One of the oldest automobile brands has a concise logo shrouded in many stories and mysteries.
 There are several versions of how the famous logo came to be.
-The first to use the future logo was Gottlieb Wilhelm Daimler, one of the founders of the brand.
+The first to use the future logo was Gottlieb Wilhelm Daimler, one of the brand’s founders.
 He sent his sons a postcard with views of Cologne.
 The engineer marked his house with a three-pointed star.

 The manufacturer supplied its engines not only for automobiles but also for aviation and marine transportation.
 The three rays symbolize the founder’s profession.
 According to another version, Gottlieb Wilhelm Daimler decorated his house with a star, and his sons embodied his idea in the Mercedes logo.

-The famous logo is depicted as a three-pointed star inside a wheel.
+The famous logo features a three-pointed star within a wheel.
 Originally, a laurel wreath was used as a symbol of success and victory.
-In addition, the location of the symbol on the car itself shifted from the hood to the radiator grille to reflect the sporty style of expensive models.
+In addition, the symbol’s placement on the car shifted from the hood to the radiator grille to reflect the sporty style of premium models.

 Polestar